First Time User? Enroll now.

 Respiratory problems may have many causes.

 Asthma is a chronic disease of the respiratory system.
 It causes inflammation and narrowing in the tubes that carry air to the lungs (bronchial tubes).
-The inflammation leads to difficulty breathing, wheezing, tightness in the chest, and cough.
+The inflammation leads to wheezing, trouble breathing, tightness in the chest, and a cough.

 Many things can affect how your body responds to a symptom and what kind of care you may need.
 These include: